liamgreenhill/liamnugent.me/posts/product-strategy-isnt-the-roadmap.md

 And honestly?
 Who could blame them.

-Because the question they’re asking is a fair one: how many strategic pillars, pivots, refreshes, business themes and key mandates have come and gone, and been dashed against the rocks of short-sightedly hitting the scorecard, as the organisation watches Q4 hove into view?
+Because the question they’re asking is a fair one: how many strategic pillars, pivots, refreshes, business themes and key mandates have come and gone, and been abandoned
+to short-sightedly hit the scorecard, as the organisation watches Q4 hove into view?

 Quite a few, is the answer.